lsst-dm/dmtn-046/index.rst

 in discussions with the company—we have been discussing Caché with Stephen Angevine since early 2007, and met with Steven McGlothlin in June 2011.
-We also discussed Caché with William O'Mullane from the ESA's Gaia mission, an astronomical survey that selected Caché as their underlying database store in 2010 [25, 26]).
-InterSystems offers free licensing for all development and research, for academic and non-profit research, plus support contracts with competitive pricing.
+We also discussed Caché with William O'Mullane from the ESA's Gaia mission :cite:`2016A&A..595A..1G`, an astronomical survey that `selected Caché <http://www.intersystems.com/library/library-item/european-space-agency-chooses-intersystems-cach-database-for-gaia-mission-to-map-milky-way/>`_ as their underlying database store in 2010 :cite:`Zicaro:2011:ODBMS`).
+InterSystems offers free
+licensing for all development and research, for academic and non-profit research, plus support contracts with competitive pricing.
 However, their system does not support compression and stores data in strings,